- Home

 The Georgia General Assembly passed legislation (O.C.G.A.
 36-45-1) requiring all persons elected as members of a municipal governing authority who were not serving as members of a municipal governing authority on July 1, 1990, to attend and satisfactorily complete a training program specifically designed for newly elected municipal officials.

 The Georgia Municipal Association and the University of Georgia’s Carl Vinson Institute of Government are pleased to provide this required training to Georgia’s newly elected municipal officials.
-Upcoming training dates: Athens, February 10-12, 2020 & Tifton, March 4-6, 2020.
 For more information, visit the GMA Newly Elected Officials Institute.

 Political Signs